 COVID 19

 In line with government guidance the school building closed to the majority of pupils following the Christmas break in January 2021.
 However key worker children and identified children accessed childcare within the school on a daily basis.
 Remote learning was established with an emphasis on daily Check Ins and live lessons, where children and families were encouraged to attend and engage, to ensure progress and achievement of educational milestones.
 Pupils used Microsoft Teams for Check Ins and daily live lessons.
 Lesson plans, assignments, resources, interactive literacy and numeracy games and web links were shared through the Seesaw platform.
-The majority of our pupils engaged in family learning throughout the process and teachers were able to track attendance and the progress of pupils through the online learning platforms.
+Almost all of our pupils engaged in family learning throughout the process and teachers were able to track attendance and the progress of pupils through the online learning platforms.
 Children have achieved a range of skills and attributes through a wide range of projects and activities during home learning.
 The RSPB Big Garden bird watch was undertaken and the Gold RSPB Wild Award was successfully achieved.
 Fair Trade and Weather/science projects provided opportunities to develop confidence and responsibility and achieve success.

 Vision